MEDICAL SECOND OPINION

 What Equipment is Used in Hemodialysis?

-The hemodialysis process involves the use of various tools and equipment such as a water purification system, dialysis solution, dialyzer, and hemodialysis sets.
-In the initial stage, the water purification system serves to filter out harmful substances seen in the kidneys.
-A water purification system is utilized to allow toxic substances to be removed from the body without accumulation in the kidneys.
+The hemodialysis process involves using various tools and equipment, such as a water purification system, dialysis solution, dialyzer, and hemodialysis sets.
+In the initial stage, the water purification system filters substances in the kidneys.
+A water purifier allows toxic substances to be removed from the body without accumulation in accumulations.

 Water purification systems use filtration methods such as softening, activated carbon filters, and deionization.
-Additionally, ultrafiltration, distillation, and other methods can be used to filter toxic substances in the water before they reach the kidney.
+Additionally, toxic substances in the water can be filtered out before they reach the kidney using ultrafiltration, distillation, and other methods.

 The hemodialysis solution selects ions that must be present in the patient's blood, ensuring that essential minerals required for the kidneys are obtained.
 The proper ratios of substances such as sodium, potassium, calcium, magnesium, chloride, glucose, bicarbonate, and acetate necessary for the hemodialysis process can be determined through this method.